 Buying a Car in Costa Rica or Abroad?

-- You’ll have to go through the process of clearing the car through customs, either yourself (good luck) or with a customs broker (who will obviously charge you).
+- You’ll have to go through the process of clearing the car through customs, either yourself (good luck) or with a customs broker (who will charge you).

 - If you buy a new car from a dealer in the US, the guarantee won’t be valid here.